Why Seniors Choose to Work With Medicare Agents: Insights from Agents & Brokers Nationwide

 “There are too many mistakes you can make doing it on your own.”

-Late enrollment penalties, incorrect plan types, or assuming your doctor is covered when they’re not—these are all avoidable with the right guidance.
+Late enrollment penalties, incorrect plan types, or assuming your doctor is covered when they’re not.
+These are all avoidable with the right guidance.
+Knowing when to consult a Medicare agent based on key life events can help you avoid these costly missteps.
 Several agents noted that many clients come to them after having made a mistake, only to say they wish they’d worked with someone sooner.

 One of the most compelling reasons seniors choose to work with Medicare agents is also the most surprising: there’s no additional cost.